MoralisWeb3/unity-web3-game-kit/README.md

 ## `User Object`
 The user object contains information about the currently logged in user.
 Upon successful login, the user is stored in local storage until logout.
 This allows a user to log in once and not login again until their session expires or they logout.

-If you create a custom user object it must descend from MoralisUser.
+If you create a custom user object it must inherit from MoralisUser.

 Since C# is a typed language the compiler must know what types are used at compile time.
 Due to this, since the MoralisUser is integral to internal functions in the Moralis SDK, when you create a custom User Object you must initialize the Moralis client using your custom User Object.
 After this step you can use the Moralis Client as usual.